Grounded in the witness of Christ, we stand in solidarity with those affected by mining.

 Free, Prior, and Informed Consent (FPIC)

-A key principle of UNDRIP, FPIC refers to the right of Indigenous people to be fully informed participants, free of coercion, in decision-making on issues such as resource development projects on their traditional territories (for example, the Trans Mountain Pipeline).
-Mohawk activist Kenneth Deer characterizes it as “a means of participating on an equal footing in decisions that affect us.”
+A key principle of UNDRIP (see below), the right of Indigenous people to be fully informed participants, free of coercion, in decision-making on issues such as resource development projects on their traditional territories (for example, the Trans Mountain Pipeline).
+Mohawk activist Kenneth Deer characterizes FPIC as “a means of participating on an equal footing in decisions that affect us.”

-An economic model that exploits the large-scale removal of natural resources for profit, is increasingly being challenged on the ground by Indigenous, grassroots, and popular movements.
+An economic model that exploits the large-scale removal of natural resources for profit.
+Extractivism is increasingly being challenged by Indigenous, grassroots, and popular movements.

 - National Council of Churches in the Philippines